October 29th

 Meaning of the subhAShita:

-(For) that which is lost, dead or has passed - the intelligent do not bemoan.
+(For) that which is lost, dead, or has passed—the intelligent do not bemoan.
 It is deemed that is the difference between the intelligent and the foolish.

 Commentary:

-That which is lost cannot be brought back.
-The dead cannot be revived nor can the past be changed!
-That which is inevitable cannot be altered.
 The only thing under one's control is his attitude.
-It is only the foolish that invest any time in worrying about the past.
+Only the foolish invest their time in worrying about the past.
 The poet says the intelligent do not bemoan and bewail such things.
 That is what sets him apart from the rest.
 The intelligent clearly understand that the past has passed and will stay there.
 They do everything they can to make a difference in the present and take only the lessons from yesterday.
-They take further steps with that resolve in their mind.
-It takes a lot of strength, courage and grace to move on into the future, despite one's past!
+They take further steps with this resolve in their mind.
+It takes a lot of strength, courage, and grace to move on into the future, despite one's past!

 No man is rich enough to buy back the past!
 No amount of fretting will put a dent in what is already history!
-Don't make the future an experiment and the past, a regret.
-Hence, keep the lessons from the past, live in the present and shape a bright future!
+Don't make the future an experiment, and the past a regret.
+Hence, keep the lessons from the past, live in the present, and shape a bright future!

 pada vigrahaH: